progsysseminar15/progsys/writeups/McSherry15.md

 Then, they can use the partial reordering of differences to reduce the number of computations that need to be done, and gives a notion of dependence between steps.
 I think this helps with new versions of data. it'd be nice to get some more information

+### Johann Schleier-Smith

+Differential dataflow presents a compelling and general vision, perhaps one that attempts to address some of the challenges of writing efficient and general programs using Naiad's timely dataflow abstraction.
+In contrast to incremental computation, which requires total order, differential computation provides an additional reference route, one indexed by a partial order.
+I love the potential for gains in efficiency, but must admit that I haven't really yet figured out how to program it.
+The blog post provides a simple example, involving updating vectors, and even that seems both complicated and error-prone.

+My concern with differential dataflow largely mirrors that with timely dataflow.
+How do we make it practical for people to program to this runtime?
+What are the right abstractions for programmers to interface with, ones that maintain power and performance but also make it easy to achieve correctness and to reason about our program?